 You’ll also notice most of their headlines are positive – even though they may address a problem, they provide a solution for their audience + how to overcome the problem.

 Typically the front cover has a distinctive font plus one or two different fonts.
 For the magazine to be consistent [yep they need to use the same method we do and earn trust with their audience] the magazine will use that font in a different colour and size.
 This is not to only emphasis a main story, but provides a variety, distinctive character and make it a little more exciting to jump out for the reader.

-My biggest tip for this one: use high quality awe-inspiring images.
-Website resources like unsplash.com have unique and high quality images that are free to download and use for any of your visual content.
+Use high quality awe-inspiring images.
+Website resources like unsplash.com have unique and high quality images that are free for commercial use, for you to download and use for any of your visual content.

 Your audience will more likely share distinctive images from your blog posts and social media.